 Is it true that it is usually expensive to have an appraisal made of a business/professional practice?

 I practice primarily in McHenry County, Lake County, Kane County, and DuPage County Illinois.
-In these counties, I have handled a number of cases involving business — with some businesses being small service oriented business and others being far larger businesses.
+In these counties, we have handled many cases involving businesses — with some businesses being small service oriented business and others being larger businesses.
 I have found that most appraisers charge a minimum retainer of perhaps $7,500.
-The cost of the business valuation will ultimately depend upon a number of factors – one of the most significant of which is the degree of cooperation of the spouse who owns the business (or has an interest in the business) with the professional appraiser.
-The other significant factor is whether it is necessary that the appraiser must do what is called “forensic accounting.”
-If the books and records of the business are trusted to be accurate, then the cost of an appraisal is significantly lower than a business where the financial statements of the business may not be entirely accurate.
+The cost of the business valuation depends on a number of factors.
+One of the most significant is the degree of cooperation of the spouse who owns the business (or has an interest in the business) with the professional appraiser.
+Another factor is whether it is necessary that the appraiser must do “forensic accounting.”
+If the books and records of the business are trusted to be accurate, then the cost of an appraisal is far lower than a business where the financial statements of the business may not be entirely accurate.